Waman Anandrao Wankhede

 - Distribution of free folders and pamphlets among these groups.

-- Organizing pottery workshops and afforestation drives which can make use of them.
+- Organizing Heritage Quiz and afforestation drives which can make use of them.

 - Allow and make room for senior volunteers just like student internships which can help them divert their valuable manpower and energy.
 Both parties the museum and the elderly-benefit from this.